top of page

 WhatsApp Image 2023-10-03 at 10.39_edite

-Susan presented a live sharing of this piece November 2023 during Making More Waves, a festival that celebrates the incredible talents of East Kent, in partnership with Ark (formerly Cliftonville Cultural Space).
+Susan presented a live sharing of this piece November 2024 during Making More Waves, a festival that celebrates the incredible talents of East Kent, in partnership with Ark (formerly Cliftonville Cultural Space) and at The Alex, Faversham.

 loop_edited.png